Narsimmayemul/Personal_Finance/README.md

 ### About
 This project is a backend system for managing personal finances.
 It includes features for budgeting, expense tracking, and financial reporting.
 The system is built with Node.js and Express, uses Prisma for database management, and implements JWT for user authentication.

-## Overview
-This project is a backend system for managing personal finances.
-It includes features for budgeting, expense tracking, and financial reporting.
-The system is built with Node.js and Express, uses Prisma for database management, and implements JWT for user authentication.

 ## Features
 - User registration and authentication
 - CRUD operations for income and expenses